-If you have been selling on Etsy for any amount of time, you have probably been approached by a blog to participate in a collaboration in exchange for “promoting” you.
+If you have been selling on Etsy for any amount of time, you have probably been approached by a blog or person to participate in a collaboration in exchange for “promoting” you.
 You’ve probably even been asked to donate to silent auctions and adoption fundraisers too but that’s for another post.
-If you are a brand new seller this was probably your response:
+If you are a brand new seller, it seems like a win-win and you’ve heard of so many other successful sellers who blew up after someone mentioned them on Oprah.
+Lies.

 With over five years of experience & a good number of collaborations under my belt I am going to give it to you straight.